 Grading plans are complex documents that include a wealth of information for engineers, construction planning, and authorities such as zoning or building commissioners.

-Anyone taking a look at a grading plan for the first time can be totally baffled by the complexity and the various types of lines, numbers, and arrows.
-Site grading plans contain a wealth of information related to the site’s current condition and the proposed grading results.
-This allows examiners to evaluate the plan and either approve, make changes, or deny permits for the work.
+Anyone looking at a grading plan for the first time can be baffled by the complexity and the various types of lines, numbers, and arrows.
+Site grading plans contain many details related to the site’s current condition and the proposed grading results.
+They allow examiners to evaluate the plan and either approve, make changes, or deny permits for the work.

 How Do You Read Construction Grading Plans and Elevations?